nathan-fiscaletti/coattail/README.md

 - Peer-to-peer architecture providing a decentralized base for communication.
 - Easy to use data manipulation, publication and subscription.
+- Modern command line interface for managing instances.
 - Secure permission driven remote publication triggering on peered instances.
-- Modern command line interface for managing instances.
+- Subscription based publication chaining.
 - Support for secure signature based packet source verification.
 - Support for TLS providing a secure tunnel with end-to-end encryption for data transport.